Use these quick links to jump to important sections below:

 Why don't we utilize a "balanced" plan?

 - A balanced plan can be great in theory but difficult in practice.
 Not everyone needs everything and most individuals aren't balanced to begin with!
-See: "Corrective" Exercise
+See: The "Balanced" Training Plan

 Can I continue my normal training and utilize these as "correctives"?